Organic waste goes in your green bin.

 - house plants (soil removed)

 - bones, meat and fish

 - coffee grounds and filters

-Check How to Sort Your Waste to see if an item goes in your organics (green) cart.
+Check How to Sort Your Waste to see if an item goes in your green bin.

-An organics (green) cart holds 100L of organic waste.
-It is available in one size only.
+Your green bin holds 100L of organic waste.
+Green bins are one size only.

 Take the Peel challenge and reduce your food waste by the equivalent of a watermelon this year.